 Most of the time when that would happen we would find a tooth laying there.

-Most vets and breeders recommend waiting to spay or neuter your dog until about 10 months to 2 years old.
+Most vets and breeders recommend waiting to spay or neuter your dog until about one year to 2 years old.
 This depends on the gender and your individual dog.

 1 year: Full height